Back up the server

-How you back up a service in your multi-server deployment depends upon the service type:
+How you back up a server in your multi-server deployment depends on the Type of that server:

 |